rendall/icebreakers/QUESTIONS.md

   * Tell us the Christmas film you always watch every year!
   * What music do you normally relate to Christmas?
   * What outdoor activity do you love doing on Christmas day?
-  * Do you like receiving or giving gifts more?Halloween
+  * Do you like receiving or giving gifts more?
   * What is the favorite Halloween costume you have ever seen?
   * What is the most awesome Halloween costume you've ever made?
   * What's your best fantasy story?
 Character in a book?
 Movie?
 Legend?